pelletier/django_lightsearch/doc/_build/html/_sources/installation.txt

 First of all, you need to download the latest released version of Lightsearch.
 Go to our `downloads section`_ then download the latest tagged version.
-If you don't understand what it mean or if you are too lazy, here the direct link to `download the 0.2 version`_.
+If you don't understand what it mean or if you are too lazy, here is the direct link to `download the 0.2 version`_.

 .. _downloads section: http://bitbucket.org/Kizlum/django-lightsearch/downloads/